agude/agude.github.io/_posts/2017-07-28-fate_dice_statistics.md

 My friends and I played [Fate][fate], a [role-playing game][rpg], for a few years during graduate school.
 Over that time we developed superstitions about the various dice we rolled.
-Since we were (are) huge nerds we decided to record (almost) all of the roles so we could see if the dice were really biased.
-We looked at the data a bit when we finished playing, but I thought it would be interesting to dig it back out and play around with it some more.
+Since we were (are) huge nerds we decided to record (almost) all of the rolls to determine if the dice really were biased.
+We cursorily looked at the data when we finished playing, but I thought it would be interesting to dig it back out and analyze it more deeply.

 [rpg]: https://en.wikipedia.org/wiki/Tabletop_role-playing_game
 [fate]: http://www.evilhat.com/home/fate-core/